japtenks/SPP-Web/README.md

   [japtenks/mangos-classic commit `bd5c6c1`](https://github.com/japtenks/mangos-classic/commit/bd5c6c10d2a308c2666a9e9a4f196151c7097abf)
 - A pull request has been issued for that work.

-After the site is up, visit [http://127.0.0.1/index.php?n=admin&sub=identities](http://127.0.0.1/index.php?n=admin&sub=identities) and run the identity backfill.

 ## First Launch Checklist

-- Confirm Apache is pointing at the SPP-Web folder as the active `DocumentRoot`
 - Confirm `config/config-protected.local.php` matches your expansion, realm ID, and DB names
 - Confirm the armory/world patch files and `02_realmd_patch.sql` were applied
 - Confirm the site opens and guest pages load